Showing posts with label Steak Tatar. Show all posts

 www.flickr.com/photos/45449312@N00/1733676500/

-The Charolais AOP cattle are highly rated for their meat.
-They are the third French breed of cattle to be awarded an AOC (now upgraded to an AOP) for their meat's consistent superior quality.
-For livestock, an AOP also sets out the manner in which the cattle are raised and what they may be fed.
-The Charolais herds are all free-range and feed on grasses and wildflowers and herbs in the summer.
-In the winter, when they are moved to sheltering barns, where they are fed local grasses and cereals that were collected in the summer from their grazing areas and stored.
-Additionally, all AOC cattle must be totally free of growth hormones and antibiotics.
-The calves must be raised by their mothers and may not be separated until they are weaned.
+The AOP-certified Charolais cattle are prized for the excellence of their meat.
+They were the third French breed to be awarded an AOC (now an AOP) for the consistent superior quality.
+For livestock, an AOP also dictates the manner in which the cattle are raised and what they may be fed.
+Charolais herds are all free-range for most of the year, feeding on grasses, wildflowers, and herbs in the summer.
+In winter, when moved to sheltering barns, they are fed local grasses and cereals collected and stored from their summer grazing areas.
+Furthermore, all AOP cattle must be completely free of growth hormones and antibiotics.
+Calves must be raised by their mothers and remaining together until weaning.

-Apart from veal, the Charolais are not brought to market until they are at least two and a half years old, so their body fat is distributed with well-marbled beef.
+Unlike those raised for veal, Charolais beef cattle are not brought to market until they are at least two and a half years old.
+This extended rearing period allows for their body fat to be finely distributed throughout their muscles, resulting in exceptionally well-marbled beef.

 The Charolais Beef on French menus: